taoshidev/proprietary-trading-network/docs/validator.md

 - 2 vCPU + 8 GB memory
 - 100 GB balanced persistent disk
-- An "Enterprise" Twelvedata API account with 2584 credits per minute. (https://twelvedata.com/)
+- An "Enterprise" Twelvedata API account with 2584 credits per minute. (https://twelvedata.com/).
+The free tier is sufficient for testnet usage.
+For mainnet applications, an Enterprise tier subscription is required to stay in consensus due to improved SLAs over the other tiers.

 # Getting Started